triflicacid/remote-submersible/README.md

 - `stepper-motor-event` - library for driving a stepper motor between three fixed positions.
 - `stored-code` - functions to save and fetch a stored code.
 - [*UNUSED*] `timed-events` - library for managing events on a timeout.
+- `tm1637` - library for controlling the TM1637 segment display module.
 - `util` - contains utility functions and macros.

 ### Common Distinct